 No. We offer a big discount for buying in volume, but to get that discount you need to get the volume!
-If you get a quarter, half or whole animal, you’ll be getting about 20% grilling steaks, about 30% roasts, about 30% ground and about 20% “other” which includes short ribs, spare ribs, meaty soup bones, Osso Bucco, Ox Tail (which makes a great soup stock!), organ meat (which some of our customers love for healthy dog food), and tongue (ever heard of a beef tongue sandwich sliced thin on a bun?).
+If you get a quarter, half or whole animal, you’ll be getting about 20% grilling steaks, about 30% roasts, about 30% ground and about 20% “other” which includes short ribs, spare ribs, meaty soup bones, Osso Bucco, Ox Tail (which makes a great soup stock!).
 Remember that each animal is different and will process differently, but this is a pretty good estimate.
 So for about the price of grass fed hamburger at the grocery store (most of which comes from Australia!), you are getting some of the cuts that otherwise would sell for a lot more per pound, because you are buying in volume.

 Another idea is to Co-op on a large volume with family or friends.
 Then you can split up the cuts to fit each member’s wishes.